entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/usage-without-projection.md

 Another benefit is that we can perform data transformations when mapping the source entity to the view model.

-For example, if we have a `CreateDate` property of type `DateTime` on the source entity, we can easily convert it to a formatted string to display it in a datatable:
+For example, if we have a `CreateDate` property of type `DateTime` on the source entity, we can easily convert it to a formatted string to display it in the datatable:

 ```c#
 CreateMap<User, UserDataTableFields>()